 ‘Where have you been?’
 Bella’s voice was plaintive.
 ‘I’ve been waiting, like, forever.’ …

 …’It’s your fault because you got me into Morag Fraser.
 I’d never even heard of the Hebridean Harpies series till you dragged me along to her event.
 And now I am totally hooked.
 I was reading Vampires on Vatersay till one in the morning.
 I just had to finish it.
 And then I started Banshees of Berneray at breakfast and I could hardly drag myself away from it to come and meet you.’

 Bella and Cat become ‘bgfs’ (best girlfriends for the non-texters amongst us).
-At first Cat can’t see Bella for the shallow, gold-digger that she is – everyone else except James does though.
+At first Cat can’t see Bella for the shallow, gold-digger that she is; everyone else except James does though.
 Henry tells her, ‘It must be lovely inside your head, always attributing your good-hearted motives to everybody else.’
-Cat is just so suggestible and she lets Henry wind her up something rotten on the journey to Northanger Abbey …
+Cat is just so suggestible and even though she knows that real life rarely lives up to the fantasy one in books, she lets Henry wind her up something rotten on the journey to Northanger Abbey …

 ‘And then, once the door falls open, you tiptoe down the wide stone stairs which are lit by an unearthly scarlet light.
 You hear a crunching underfoot and realise you are trampling dry bones underneath.
 But something drives you on and you emerge into a vast underground cave where a decadent troupe of vampires are feasting on the body of a white-skinned young woman.
 Who bears a terrifying resemblance to . . .’